Switching from HTTP to HTTPS is definitely among the hot topics of 2017.

-If you browse through the Internet, you may notice that some of the URLs have HTTP while other have HTTPS prefix.
+While browsing through the Internet, you may have noticed that some of the URL addresses have HTTP while other have HTTPS prefix.

 What are HTTPS and SSL?

 Use of HTTPS encryption has more of a technical nature.

 It stands for Secure HyperText Transfer Protocol and as its name implies it secures the process of transferring data across the web.

 You see, computers communicate with each other by exchanging a special code.